-The planning handout has information about what should happen during a discussion and space to make some notes that will help you lead a discussion.
+The Planning Sheet - Leading a Discussion (Appendix 13) has information about what should happen during a discussion and space to make some notes that will help a presenter plan to lead a discussion.

 Do not read the information to the learners.
 Give them a chance to read it first.
 Focus on explaining how and why to use these elements in planning a discussion.